Mat0ny/RaveBOX/README.md

 # RaveBOX
-One knob synthesizer and sequencer
+Super simple, one knob synthesizer and sequencer